Denno89/Basic-Macropad-9x9/README.md

 Above, you'll find two Arduino code files.
 These are two completely different sketches:
 - One allows you to map standard keyboard characters (alphanumeric keys).

-- The other supports keyboard shortcuts, in case you need more advanced macro functionality.
+- The other also supports standard alphanumeric keys, but additionally allows you to define more advanced keyboard shortcuts and macros, making it ideal for more complex workflows.

 # Components:
 - 1x Arduino Pro Micro